BioplatformsAustralia/dockercompose-bpa-ckan/README.md

  - paster db init
  - (note the db port above is dynamic, so that will not work as is)
  - SCRIPT_NAME not being respected, configured prefix middleware instead
+ - how to add readonly user to datastore postgresql
+   - postgres=# create user readonly with password 'readonly';
+ - paster sysadmin add admin